• Menu

 Gunnison CO Municipal Building Exterior Night

-By 1680s, the Spanish have arrived and begun selling the Ute horses and other merchandise.
-Trade was difficult because of the mountain terrain and the climate.
-Explorers then populated the area, and by the early 1800s, groups of people migrated in the region to make a living for themselves.
+The original inhabitants, the Ute Indians, were a peaceful tribe that explored Gunnison’s natural ecosystem.
+By the 1680s, the Spanish arrived and began selling the Ute horses and other merchandise.
+Explorers then populated the area, and by the early 1800s, groups of people migrated to the region to make a living for themselves.

-Gold hunt also became a priority during the 1850s and miners rushed to Gunnison to search for the big prize.
+Gold hunt became a priority during the 1850s and miners rushed to Gunnison to search for the big prize.
 Over the years, the mining camps at Gunnison reportedly amassed about 13,000 ounces of gold.
-Because of its fame, Gunnison has been a coveted property in Colorado, with two different companies claiming ownership of the land.

-Cattle industry boomed in Gunnison because of the abundant natural greeneries in the area.
-By 1901, Gunnison has been known for being the first town on Colorado’s western slope to have a college – the Colorado State Normal College.
-The college was officially signed on the local government’s bill by then Governor James B. Orman.
+By 1901, Gunnison was known for being the first town on Colorado’s western slope to have a college – the Colorado State Normal College.
+The college was officially signed on the local government’s bill by then-Governor James B. Orman.

 It has expanded its teachings to liberal arts, and its system evolved.
-The college was later renamed as the Western State Colorado University.

-Now, Gunnison thrives because of its local mining, ranching, tourism, and education.
+The college was later renamed Western State Colorado University.
+Now, Gunnison County Seat thrives because of its local mining, ranching, tourism, and education.

 Main Attractions